OUR LEADERSHIP & HISTORY

 ARE THERE ANY ACTIVITIES FOR MY CHILDREN?

 We have been hosting a Sunday Dinner Church on the second Sunday of each month.
-Activities have been temporarily suspended due to COVID-19.
-Once we resume indoor worship there will be a children's sermon as well as an extended learning time with our childhood educators.
+Activities and gatherings have been suspended due to COVID-19.
+We will have a children's sermon during service if all participants are comfortable.
+An extended learning time with our childhood educators is available upon request.

 CHURCH COUNCIL 2022